Is Pesto Healthy?

 JAMIE OLIVER’S PESTO vs ALDI

-The two pestos we are comparing we believe are one of the best and one of the worst pesto’s to buy, there is also a significant difference in price between these two jars.
-In this case you do get what you pay for you in pesto, Aldi’s version is $1.79 per jar, Jamie Oliver’s pesto is between $5-6 per jar.
+The two pestos we are comparing we believe are one of the best and one of the worst pesto’s to buy, there is also a significant difference in the price between these two jars.
+In this case you do get what you pay for you in pesto, Aldi’s version is $1.79 per jar, Jamie Oliver’s pesto from Woolworths is between $5-6 per jar.

 Below we have compared the nutrition content of each jar per 100g: